M1 Limited (M1) was formed in August 1994 to enter the rapidly expanding mobile telecommunications market in Singapore.

 With our strong branding and value proposition, sales soared and within 21 months of commencing operations, M1 achieved profitability several years ahead of projection.
 Since then, M1 has made significant inroads into the local mobile and fixed markets, gaining considerable brand presence and market share.
 We are known as an innovative and quality full service provider with a customer-focused approach to business.

-In our short history, M1 has successfully achieved many firsts; we were the first operator in Singapore to commercially launch 3G mobile services in February 2005; M1 Broadband, Singapore’s first true island-wide wireless broadband service was made available in December 2006; our fibre services were commercially launched on the Next Generation Nationwide Broadband Network (NGNBN) in September 2010 and after launching South East Asia’s first commercial Long Term Evolution (LTE) network in June 2011, we became the first operator in South East Asia to offer nationwide 4G service in September 2012, as well as launch commercial nationwide NB-IoT (Narrowband Internet of Things) network in August 2017.
+In our short history, M1 has successfully achieved many firsts; we were the first operator in Singapore to commercially launch 3G mobile services in February 2005; M1 Broadband, Singapore’s first true island-wide wireless broadband service was made available in December 2006; our fibre services were commercially launched on the Next Generation Nationwide Broadband Network (NGNBN) in September 2010 and after launching South East Asia’s first commercial Long Term Evolution (LTE) network in June 2011, we became the first operator in South Asia to offer nationwide 4G service in September 2012, as well as launch commercial nationwide NB-IoT (Narrowband Internet of Things) network in August 2017.